CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Pivot quality experiments

 \subsection{Example low-coherence matrices}

-Here we consider tall $m \times n$ matrices with $m = 2^{17} = 131072$ and $n = 2000$ whose spectrum falls into one of the two following categories. \begin{itemize} \item Matrices for which the first ten percent of their singular values are all equal to one and the rest are decaying polynomially down to $1/\cond(\mtx{M}) = 10^{-10}$. \item Matrices with a ``staircase-shaped'' spectrum, such that
+Here we consider tall $m \times n$ matrices with $m = 2^{17} = 131072$ and $n = 2000$ whose spectrum falls into one of the two following categories. \begin{itemize} \item Matrices for which the first ten percent of their singular values are all equal to one and the rest are decaying polynomially down to $1/\cond(\mtx{M}) = 10^{-10}$. \item Matrices with a four-step ``staircase-shaped'' spectrum.
+The first quarter of the singular values are 1, the next quarter are $8 \cdot 10^{-10}$, the quarter after that are $4\cdot 10^{-10}$, and the final quarter are all $10^{-10}$. \end{itemize}

-\end{itemize} In both cases, the test matrix has a high enough condition number for CholeskyQR to fail if no preconditioning was used.
-We generate the singular vectors of these matrices by orthogonalizing the columns of matrices with iid Gaussian entries.
-Generating the \textit{left} singular vectors in this way ensures that the matrices have low coherence.
+The singular vectors were generated by orthogonalizing the columns of matrices with iid Gaussian entries.
+Generating the left singular vectors in this way is a standard method for generating low-coherence matrices.

-\cref{fig:residual_norm_ratios,fig:singular_value_tracking} visualize metrics of CQRRPT's pivot quality for these matrices, when it is configured to use maximally aggressive dimension reduction via SASOs (sampling factor $\gamma = 1$ and a single nonzero per column).
-See the figures' captions for discussion.
+\cref{fig:pivot_qual_combined} visualizes metrics of CQRRPT's pivot quality for these matrices, when it is configured to use maximally aggressive dimension reduction via SASOs ($\gamma = 1$ and one nonzero per column).
+For both matrices the ratio of \code{GEQP3}'s residual-norm metric to that of CQRRPT is close to 1.
+Although, it is noteworthy that the deviations of this ratio from 1 are more pronounced at ranks which coincide with rapid drops in the singular values.
+For the second pivot quality metric, observe that the curves for CQRRPT and \code{GEQP3} are extremely similar (in fact, visually coincident) for the two types of matrices.

 \FloatBarrier